Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Design Choice

 \subsection{Cluster-specific Adaptation and Aggregation}

-After revealing latent subgroups through curvature- and behavior-aware clustering, this module of \textbf{\textsc{Flare}} focuses on ethically fair adaptation.
+After revealing latent subgroups through curvature- and behavior-aware clustering, this Stage of \textbf{\textsc{Flare}} focuses on ethically fair adaptation.
 It ensures that each cluster, i.e., latent subgroup, receives tailored optimization that respects both performance equity and ethical constraints.
-This section's training is performed on a disjoint hold-out dataset from the prior modules, ensuring unbiased model optimization.
+This section's training is performed on a disjoint hold-out dataset from the prior Stages, ensuring unbiased model optimization.